19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Magic/Spell Levels.md

 | 17-20 | 5               |
 | 21+   | Mythic          |

-###### Author's Note
+*Author's Note:*
-This other type of 'level' is a somewhat unfortunate naming scheme inherited from historical RPGs.
-It is more mental effort to change this language than deal with it in my opinion.
+*These two types of 'level' is a somewhat unfortunate naming scheme inherited from historical RPGs.
+It is more mental effort to change this language than deal with it in my opinion.*